DarthLP/Auralis/frontend/README.md

 ## 🎨 Overview

-The Auralis frontend is a modern web application that provides the user interface for audio processing and analysis.
+The Auralis frontend is a modern web application that provides the user interface for competitor analysis and dashboard visualization.
 This directory will contain the React/Next.js application (planned for future development).

 ## 📋 Status: Planned